Iich'aa: The Mothway healing ceremony

 Mothway is also the name of the healing ceremony used to heal iich’aa between 1940 and 1957.
 Mothway is part of the subgroup Mountain Chant, itself part of the subgroup Holyway of Chantways.

 Navajo ceremonies are divided between chantways and rites.
 Chantways are characterized by a rattle accompanying the singing of a ceremony.
 The three types of Chantways are Holyway, Lifeway and Evilway.
 Holyways focus on the restoration of good.

 Mothway was controversial amongst Navajo, associated with witchcraft, and thus soon became extinct.
 Descriptions report the patients wearing coyote skins (animals associated with incest in Navajo culture) and the performance of sexual intercourse.

 Native American views on mental illness and diagnostic

 The DSM-IV-TR Glossary of Culture-Bound Syndromes includes the following disorders specific to Native Americans (ordered here by decreasing frequency of diagnostic]): susto, “fright” or “soul loss”; dissociative trance disorder; spirit possession; mental illness due to witchcraft; ghost sickness; iich’aa and piblotoq.

-According to the Thomason survey on assessment and diagnosis of American Indian and Alaska Native (AIAN) clients, most clinicians (60%) believe that counsellors should assess their Native clients’ acculturation type to be able to make an accurate diagnostic using the ”patient explanatory model” of disease (framing of the disorder in concordance with the patient's values and beliefs) and prescribe the right treatment.
+According to the Thomason survey on the assessment and diagnosis of American Indian and Alaska Native (AIAN) clients, most clinicians (60%) believe that counsellors should assess their Native clients’ acculturation type to be able to make an accurate diagnostic using the ”patient explanatory model” of disease (framing of the disorder in concordance with the patient's values and beliefs) and prescribe the right treatment.
 The acculturation type can range from “traditional”, “marginal”, “bicultural”, “assimilated”, and “pantraditional”.
 Selecting the right one is important because: